shivarajkarki/Weekly-Report/README.md

 Hi,

 This repository contains
-- Description of work that is done weeky
+- Description of work that is done weekly
 - Codes that are coded till now
 - and Miscellaneous

 >This repository contains exercises that I have tried till now, and below is the sequence of my learning.

-Started with deep learning and neural networks by Andrew ng
+Started with deep learning and neural networks by Andrew Ng

 Solved exercises gievn in the course